My Mother and I: A Radio Interview on Anorexia

 ET: You're very welcome.

-1. In the section where I explain how I decided ‘I have to just start eating again', the ‘we' which I refer to in the following sentence refers not to me and my mother, but to me and a friend of mine, who came to Oxford the evening after the eventful appointment at the clinic, bought me wine, and talked and talked to me; he talked, with me, tirelessly around and towards the decision that had to be made.
-He then came to the supermarket with me, and bought the food for me, when I couldn't bring myself to, and carried on coming up by train and buying me food, for as long as I kept needing, it, whenever my supplies ran out.
-I am perpetually grateful to him for that and much else.
+1. In the section where I explain how I decided ‘I have to just start eating again', the ‘we' which I refer to in the following sentence refers not to me and my mother, but to me and another friend of mine, who came to Oxford the evening after the eventful appointment at the clinic, bought me wine, and talked and talked to me; he talked, with me, tirelessly around and towards the decision that had to be made.
+He then came to the supermarket with me, and bought the food for me, when I couldn't bring myself to.
+(I say more about that pivotal evening here.)
+And he carried on coming up by train and buying me food, for as long as I kept needing, it, whenever my supplies ran out.
+I will be forever grateful to him for all this and for much else.